 Fig. I-27 Course (in %) of annual leaf fall of beech (top, 1967-1975) and needle fall of spruce (bottom) (fine litter from three spruce plots 1968-1971) over the course of the year in the Solling shown as a plot of curves (after Ellenberg et al. 1986).

-5.4 Ecophysiology of the herb layer (synusia)
+5.4 Ecophysiology of the herb layer (synusiae)

 The microclimate on the forest floor is very different from that on open sites: After the foliage of the forest, the illuminance on the forest floor is lower, the temperature conditions are more balanced, the humidity of the air as well as of the upper soil layers is higher than outside the forest.
 Therefore, the herbs in the forest are shade plants and hygrophytes with very low cell sap concentration, i.e. favourable hydrature of the plasma.